guansss/al-combat-counter/README.md

 ![preview](preview.jpg)

+**PVP combats are also counted.**

+Quitting the combat before it ends does not prevent the counter from increasing.

+Recognition may not succeed when the emulator window is too small.

+## Emulator Recognition

 Currently only MuMu Emulator is supported for recognition.
 To support another emulator, you can inherit the `GameWindow` class and replace the constructor in `Worker.__init__()`.

 ```python